Chart Color Schemes

 Employment conditions in St Marys - North St Marys face significant challenges, ranking among the bottom 10% of areas assessed nationally

-However, professional & technical services have limited presence, with only 3.9% of employment compared to the regional average of 11.5%.
+However, professional & technical services have limited presence with only 3.9% of employment compared to the regional average of 11.5%.
 Many residents commute elsewhere for work based on Census data.
-Over the year to September 2025, labour force levels decreased by 3.5%, and employment declined by 1.2% in St Marys - North St Marys, causing a drop in unemployment rate of 2.1 percentage points.
-In contrast, Greater Sydney saw employment grow by 2.1% and the labour force expand by 2.4%, with unemployment rising by 0.2 percentage points.
-As of 25-November, NSW employment contracted by 0.03%, losing 2,260 jobs, with an unemployment rate of 3.9%.
-This compares favourably to the national unemployment rate of 4.3%.
-National employment forecasts from May-25 project a growth of 6.6% over five years and 13.7% over ten years.
-Applying these projections to St Marys - North St Marys's employment mix suggests local employment should increase by 6.2% over five years and 13.0% over ten years, based on simple weighting extrapolation for illustrative purposes.
+Over the 12 months to September 2025, labour force levels decreased by 3.5%, while employment declined by 1.2%, causing a drop in unemployment rate by 2.1 percentage points.
+In contrast, Greater Sydney saw employment grow by 2.1% and unemployment rise slightly by 0.2 percentage points during the same period.
+Jobs and Skills Australia's national employment forecasts from May-25 project national employment growth of 6.6% over five years and 13.7% over ten years.
+Applying these projections to St Marys - North St Marys' employment mix suggests local employment should increase by 6.2% over five years and 13.0% over ten years, though this is a simple weighting extrapolation for illustrative purposes only.

 Frequently Asked Questions - Employment